owncast/owncast.github.io/content/docs/resources-requirements.md

 type: docs
 ---

+It's impossible to give a single answer about what the requirements are for you to run Owncast, or what it will cost.
+It's your server, and it's completely up to you how you choose to configure it, and in what environments you choose to run it.
+Every environment has different prices and features.

-Let's use this single example to illustrate how your configuration can impact your server's resources, and most importantly, your viewers' experience.
-It's a little simplistic and the actual numbers can vary in real life, but it should help answer the question of "approximately how much bandwidth and CPU will Owncast use?"
+However, let's use an example to illustrate how your configuration can impact your server's resources, and most importantly, your viewers' experience.
+It's a little simplistic and the actual numbers can vary in real life, but it could help answer the question of "approximately how much bandwidth and CPU will Owncast use?"

 ## Example Scenario